To get started, decide what you need. Need help? Please ask!

 We have hundreds of databases in a broad range of subjects.

-In most, the "FindIt" button will show the holdings of the journal, magazine or newspaper or link to e-content if we have it.
+Some databases, and some journals, will allow you immediate access to the full text of the article.
+Otherwise, the "FindIt" button will show the holdings of the journal, magazine or newspaper or link to e-content if we have it.
 You may have to click through several pages or search for the article within the journal if it is available online.